 The most debated issue of this law was the personal disclosure of a man, which was supposed to be signed by the lady before any personal contact between a man and a woman could occur.
 Personal contact information is full name, address, telephone numbers, e mail addresses, etc. This does not require any compliance until you meet , FACE to FACE, in our local offices.

-4th, If you as a USA client meet someone through an agency that doesn't comply with this new law, it can make your visa application INVALID OR IMPOSSIBLE to obtain.
+4th, If you as a USA client meet someone through an agency that doesn't comply with this law, it can make your visa application INVALID OR IMPOSSIBLE to obtain.

 I have discussed this law with an immigration lawyer John Roth, and he furnished us with facts on its provisions to comply.

-According to the law, EVERY foreign fiance/fiancee will have to answer during the visa interview the question whether or not he/she met their USA boyfriend/girlfriend via a dating agency, and if yes, then they will have to disclose what dating agency it was and whether the agency was complying with the new law.
+According to the law, EVERY foreign fiance/fiancee will have to answer during the visa interview the question whether or not he/she met their USA boyfriend/girlfriend via a dating agency, and if yes, then they will have to disclose what dating agency it was and whether the agency was complying with the law.
 The imigration inspectors may require copys of the signed forms.

 Those questions will be MANDATORY for all fiancee visa and spouse visa interviews for an entry visa to the USA.

-If the dating agency was not complying with the new law, your visa petition may be considered invalid as the rights of the foreign fiance/fiancee were violated, This may lead to additional legal problems for the USA citizen.
+If the dating agency was not complying with the law, your visa petition may be considered invalid as the rights of the foreign fiance/fiancee were violated, This may lead to additional legal problems for the USA citizen.

-If you meet a lady, through a dating agency that was not complying with the new law, you may NOT be able to bring her to the USA.
+If you meet a lady, through a dating agency that was not complying with the law, you may NOT be able to bring her to the USA.

 You and will need to complete the 4 (FOUR) following items, prior to meeting any of our lady's, It will be valid for use on one lady or many lady's for 30 days from when it is signed.